 When I talk about my IPSec setup, I often say that I use GRE over IPSec (or 'an IPSec based GRE tunnel').
 However, this is not really what is going on; a more accurate but more opaque description is that I have a GRE tunnel that is encrypted and protected by IPSec.
 The problem, and the reason that the difference matters, is that there is nothing that intrinsically ties the two pieces together, unlike something where you are genuinely running X over Y such as 'forwarding X11 over SSH'.
 In the X11 over SSH case, if SSH is not working you do not get anything.
 But in my case if IPSec isn't there for some reason my GRE tunnel will cheerfully continue working, just without any protection against either eavesdropping or impersonation.

-you (I) designed your GRE setup to work in conjunction with
+designed your GRE setup to work in conjunction with IPSec.
+Unfortunately

-security policies that reject unencrypted traffic when it shuts down,
+that reject unencrypted traffic when it shuts down, for example,

 The obvious safety method is to add some iptables rules that block

 unencrypted GRE traffic.
 If you are like me, you'll start out by writing

 iptables -A INPUT -p esp -j ACCEPT iptables -A INPUT -p gre -j DROP

 This doesn't work.
 As far as I can tell, the Linux IPSec system

 effectively re-injects the decrypted packets into the IP stack,

 where they will be seen in their unencrypted state by iptables rules

 tcpdump, which can be both confusing and alarming).